VaderDev/wish/README.md

 TODO: Auto self update the wish.cmake script (not just the wish/ folder)

 - v5.5.4
+  - Fix CMP0171 by renaming codegen to vcodegen
   - Fix CMP0177 warnings
 - v5.5.3
   - Ensure '/' is present at the end of WISH_PATH_TO_*SOURCE